 Think premium podcast subscriptions might be right for your show?
 If so, you aren’t alone.
 Countless podcasts sell some kind of premium content.
 Check out these benefits to understand why.

 Wouldn’t it be easier to sell your show to the people you already know?
 You know what your listeners want to hear.
 You know their problems and hopes.
-You’re immersed in their world, so you’ll have a much easier time talking to them and selling them a product (your paid content).
+You’re immersed in their world, so you’ll have a much easier time talking to them and selling them your paid content.

-No matter how relevant your ads are to your listeners, they’ll always feel like an interruption.
-Even master podcasters fail to integrate their ads in a perfectly natural way.
+No matter how relevant your ads are, they’ll always feel like an interruption.
+Even master podcasters fail to integrate their ads in a perfectly.

 In a premium podcast episode, however, you shouldn’t include any ads.
 Your listeners won’t appreciate paying for your episodes and having to sit through ads.
 But this means you can great a truly seamless experience that never interrupts itself with a commercial break.